A version of this first appeared in the Viget blog.

 Tailwind is many things to many people, so it’s important to know what we mean when we say we: “have settled on a utility-first approach to writing CSS with Tailwind”.
 There could be a whole article written about the many flavours of Tailwind, but broadly speaking those flavours are:

-2. Tailwind that heavily relies on @apply in CSS files but still follows BEM or some other component organization,
+in CSS files but still follows BEM or some other component organization, - Tailwind UI, and

 What we mean when we say we use Tailwind is option 4 above.